Latest update: 2020-04-15 17:21:18

 More often than not, he will take care of the scaling of his patients' teeth, treat cavities, prepare the installation of dentures by making mouldings, and share his oral hygiene advice.

-To go further Article L. 4141-1 of the Public Health Code.
+For further information: Article L. 4141-1 of the Public Health Code.

 a.
 National requirements